-Several companies in the Aerospace and Defence ('A&D') sectors have formed a new consortium to support renewal of upstream authorizations for the use of chromates in these sectors only.
+Several companies in the Aerospace and Defence ('A&D') sectors have formed a new consortium8 to support renewal of upstream authorizations for the use of chromates in these sectors only.
 Relevant portions of CTACSub uses 1, 2, 4 and 5 will be represented.

 Question 4: What immediate steps do DUs have to take now (all authorized uses)?

 Response:

 Date Action March 18, 2021 Authorization holders to draw up and distribute (as annexes to safety data sheets) specific exposure scenarios for representative processes, operations and individual tasks.
 DUs to implement these exposure scenarios without undue delay.
-Around March 22, 20219 DUs to notify uses to ECHA under Art.
+March 23, 2021 9 DUs to notify uses to ECHA under Art.
 66 REACH.
-DUs also to no their key functionalities and a justification for the necessity of the functionalities to ECHA under Article 66 REACH.
-The information in be provided in the ECHA notification tool (see Annex 1 ).
-June 18, 2021 Downstream users to finish first occupational exposure measurements and air and waste water monitoring campaigns.
+DUs also to notify their key functionalities and a justification for the necessity of the key functionalities to ECHA under Article 66 REACH.
+The information must be provided in the ECHA notification tool (see Annex 1).
+June 18, 2021 Downstream users to finish first occupational exposure measurements monitoring campaigns.
 For the templates to be used for monitoring, please see the GPS and the safety data sheets of the suppliers.
+December 18, 2021 Downstream users to notify data from occupational exposure measurements and annual air and waste water monitoring to ECHA in the